- About

 Omer Project 2021 / 5781

 The Omer is the period outlined in the Torah in which we count each day between Passover (March 28) and Shavuot (May 17).
-We have decided to count these days in a new way.
+In 2021, we decided to count these days in a new way.

 Week 1: Loving Kindness (Chesed)